Single Checkbox Component

 -

-Shipping Address is the same as Billing Address.
+Shipping address is the same as the billing address.

 You can set a checkbox as required or leave it optional.
-You might require the checkbox if you want the end-user's consent before they proceed.
-For example, use a required checkbox for Age Verification and Terms of Use consent.
+You might require it if you want the end-user's consent before they proceed.
+For example, using a required checkbox for Age Verification and Terms of Use consent.

-You can also set a checkbox to trigger an action.
+You can also set a Single Checkbox component to trigger an action.
 Take the above example of Shipping Address is the same as Billing Address.
 A field might autofill with the end-user's shipping information if they select the checkbox.

 You can find the Single Checkbox component in the Primary Fields group to the left of the Module Builder.

-After completing this article, you’ll know when to use a Single Checkbox component, how to configure its settings, and how to use it in an Unqork application.
+After completing this article, you’ll know when to use a Button component, how to configure its settings, and how to use it in an Unqork application.

 About the Configuration Window